steph-yang/NCEE/README.md

 *NCEE.Rmd*: for Q1: five-year (2019~2023) NCEE registration number prediction and visualization (by region and national total).

-*Shanghai 2018*.
-Rmd: for Q2: comparison between old and reformed NCEE scores of Shanghai and Zhejiang in recent years; visualization fo score distribution.
+*Shanghai 2018.
+Rmd*: for Q2: comparison between old and reformed NCEE scores of Shanghai and Zhejiang in recent years; visualization fo score distribution.

 ***PDF File***